monchopena/express-wordpressapi-cache/README.md

 var cachePosts = cache.get(isCached);
 ```

-If we can't access to cached data then we get the posts from the API and the create the cache.
+If we can't access to cached data then we get the posts from the API and then create the cache.

+Into the file "routes/index":

 ```javascript
 cache.put('posts', passPosts, 5000); // 5 seconds